 To stay on top of what's coming for Teams and all other Office 365 products and services in your organization, be sure to check Message center and the Teams roadmap.
 You'll get announcements about new and updated features, planned changes, and issues to help keep you informed and prepared.

 Upgrade from Skype for Business to Teams

-Teams is the primary client for intelligent communications in Office 365, eventually replacing Skype for Business Online.
-To learn more about the new features coming to Teams, see the Microsoft 365 Roadmap.
-To complement persistent chat and messaging capabilities, Teams offers a comprehensive meeting and calling experience, with built-in, fully integrated voice and video.
+Teams is the primary client for intelligent communications in Office 365, and it'll eventually replace Skype for Business Online.
+To stay on top of new features coming to Teams, see the Microsoft 365 Roadmap.
+To complement persistent chat and messaging capabilities, Teams offers a comprehensive meeting and calling experience, with built in, fully integrated voice and video.
 Check out Teams is now a complete meeting and calling solution in the Microsoft Teams Blog.